Clint Ingram: Early life

 Ingram was born in Hallsville, Texas, and is the nephew of NFL runningback Robert Newhouse.
 Ingram attended the University of Oklahoma, where he played for the Oklahoma Sooners football team.
 At the end of the 2005 Holiday Bowl in San Diego, Ingram intercepted a pass from University of Oregon reserve quarterback Brady Leaf in the final seconds of the game, virtually sealing victory in the game for the Sooners.

 Professional career

-Ingram was picked by the Jacksonville Jaguars in the third round of the 2006 NFL Draft.
+Ingram was picked by the Jacksonville Jaguars in the third round of the 2006 NFL draft with the 80th overall pick.
 His draft preparation with IMG was chronicled in the film Two Days in April.
 He played with Jacksonville until 2009, when he was released.

 On May 19, 2010, the New Orleans Saints announced that they had signed him to a one-year contract.
 Ingram was recovering from a prior knee injury when he signed, and was designated as Physically Unable to Perform.
 His recovery did not proceed as quickly as expected, he was unable to practice with the team during training camp or the regular season, and the Saints eventually released him on October 20, 2010.

-Ingram was selected by the Virginia Destroyers in the 4th round of the 2011 UFL draft.

-On August 1, 2011, Ingram re-signed with New Orleans.